 Because nuptial celebrations here will often have many guests from out of town, this makes our unique cultural traditions even more enjoyable to document, as for a wedding photographer the only thing more fun than shooting a chaotically festive and raucous second line parade through the French Quarter is shooting one that consists mostly of guests who are not from this area and have never experienced anything like it!
-A very frequent phrase I overhear among guests at these events is, "this is THE BEST wedding I've ever been to!", spoken in an enthusiastic manner that clearly indicates the compliment is genuine and not merely a platitudinous remark that they'd make no matter where the event was or how how good it was, but rather is a genuine expression that reflects how much they enjoyed it.
+A very frequent phrase I overhear among guests at these events is, "this is THE BEST wedding I've ever been to!", spoken in an enthusiastic manner that clearly indicates the compliment is not merely a platitudinous remark that they'd make no matter where the event was or how how good it was, but rather is a genuine expression that reflects how much they enjoyed it.

 New Orleans weddings tend to be shorter (but more fun-packed) than in many other cities, which will often have receptions lasting 6 hours or more, with a cocktail hour and a seated dinner taking up about half that time before the real fun even begins.
 Instead, receptions here are usually three hours (sometimes four hours, but rarely longer), with a buffet style meal consisting of a great variety of food of which guests can eat as much as they want and when they want, and with the action beginning almost immediately.
 And the end of the reception often doesn't mean the end of the party, it just means those who want to continue the celebration move it to one of the many bars in the city (which range from grungy dive bars to upscale and elegant clubs).
 This more condensed timeline appeals to many people, whether they be guests or the bride and groom themselves.